KxSystems/mqtt/examples/README.md

 q)\t 0
 ```

-The following code block shows the expected behaviour when a consumer is listening to the port supplied by the above producer
+* The following code block shows the expected behaviour when a consumer is listening to the port supplied by the above producer using the `consumer.q` script

 ```
 $q consumer.q

 q)"Message received"
 "Message received"
 "Message received"